Hujanen91/The-Longdog-Hunt-PP4/testing.md

 Actual:

-An alert message appears and is prompting the user to fill out the password field
+An alert message appears and is prompting the user to fill out the password field.

 ![Signup](static/images/readme_files/testing/sign-up-password-req.png)